moth-quantum/quantum-audio/README.md

 # Quantum audio
-Quantum representations of digital audio for artistic and research purposes
+Quantum representations of digital audio for artistic and research purposes.